jquast/telnetlib3/DESIGN.rst

 have many state changes, this allows asyncio to solve the complex "awaiting many future states in parallel" event loop easily

+-- just accept a future, and on each state change, call an internal function that checks for equality for the parameters given, and when true, set .done()

 BaseTelnetProtocol
 ------------------